andrewmourcos/byzantineProblem/README.md

 applications where device states need to be agreed upon.

-If there are `m` traitor generals (or "broken devices"), then 3m+1 generals (total devices) must state messages for the OM algo to deterministically deduce the correct message.
+If there are `m` traitor generals (or "broken devices"), then 3m+1 generals (total devices) must send messages for the OM algo to deterministically deduce the correct message.

 This is an implementation written in C for an NXP microcontroller.
 It utilizes